 So many events, so many influencers, so little time!
-Every event brings new faces and names and it can be hard to keep up.
+As we plan for return to in-person events, every event brings new faces and names and it can be hard to keep up.
 If you’ve done your pre-event prep, you are prepared to recognize the big fish when they show.
 While it is important to prioritize them, it’s also important to begin relationships with new influencers.
 You never know who will blow up next, and you want them to remember you as a friend when they do!

 Take the time to create a follow up strategy for your new friends.
 They will be more likely to accept a less personal email approach, but still avoid sending email “blasts” to hundreds of contacts.
 Have an admin or assistant spend time grouping all those contacts into segments based on criteria that make sense for your business.
 Keep an eye on the content created by those smaller influencers , there might be a future brand ambassador in their midst.

 When evaluating these new influencers, look for ones with a consistent esthetic that meshes well with your brand.
 Are they interacting with your competitors’ products?
 Are they already promoting your product or services?

 Then dig into their engagement.
 Are they getting comments and likes from non-influencers, or is it all coming from other influencers?
 Many small creators form supportive friendships, and share, like and comment on each other’s content.
 This is great for cross pollination of audiences, but if the only engagement you see on an influencer’s content is from other influencers, they are not an actual influencer.